 A couple who intends to be married in New York State must apply in person for a marriage license.
 The application for a license must be sworn and signed in the presence of the issuing clerk by both individuals.
 A representative cannot apply for the license on behalf of the couple.
 This applies even if the representative has been given Power of Attorney.

 Marriage License Application

 Marriage license applications should be submitted through the Town Clerk's secure online application.
 Application completion must be processed in-person.
-Appointments are strongly encouraged to reduce in office wait times.
 Please note, marriage license applicants must have the application completed and arrive no later than 4:00 pm on Tuesdays through Friday and no later than 6:30 on Mondays to receive same day service.

 Applicants for marriage licenses must be at least 18 years old.
 If either applicant is under 18 years of age, a marriage license cannot be issued.